Flat connections at infinity on knot surgery manifolds: Chern-Simons invariants from plumbing matrix

-This discussion extends naturally to the case of plumbed three-manifolds containing only single high-valency vertex\footnote{In this case we ensure that $|\det B^{\Gamma}| $ is equal to 1 when we also include the bi-valent vertices while writing down the adjacency matrix $B^{\Gamma}$.}.
+where $h(a)\in \mathbf{h}$ is a high-valency vertex that is most adjcent to the low-valency vertex $a$.
+In other words, the intermediate vertices, if any, connecting $a$ and $h(a)$ are all of valency 2.
+The integers $P_a$ are determined as the numerator of the following continued fraction

+where $(f_a,~f_{i_1},~f_{i_2},\cdots, f_{i_s},~f_{h(a)})$ are the framings associated to the sequence of adjacent vertices $(a,~i_1,~i_2,\cdots, i_s,~h(a))$ and the integer $Q_a$ is coprime to $P_a$.
+For illustration purpose, let us consider the case of plumbed three-manifolds whose plumbing graph contains a single high-valent vertex as shown in Figure \ref{fig:plumbing graph2}.

 Such manifolds are alternatively viewed as Seifert fibred three-manifolds with three singular fibres \cite{Cheng:2022rqr}.
-The same analytical framework applied to general plumbing graphs remains valid in this setting also.
-The function $R(\mathbf{v})$ for Figure \ref{fig:plumbing graph2} with one high valent vertex $v_1$ with framing $f_1$ will take the form:
+For this particular case, the function $R(\mathbf{v})\equiv R(v_1)$ takes the following form

-Here $a$ refers to the vertices with framing $f_2$, $f_3$ and $f_7$ in the diagram.
-The value of $P_a$ corresponding to each of the low valency vertices can be computed using the method of continued fraction.
+The product $a$ runs over the low-valency vertices with framings $f_2$, $f_3$ and $f_7$ in the aforementioned figure.
+The value of $P_a$ corresponding to each of these low valency vertices can be computed using the method described in (\ref{ContFracMethod}).
 As an example, for the low valent vertex $v_7$ with framing $f_7$ in Figure \ref{fig:plumbing graph2}, $P_7$ is obtained in the following way:

 where the integers $P_7$ and $Q_7$ are assumed to be coprime.